-De minimis recapture rule.-For administrative purposes, the Service intends to issue regulations adopting a de minimis rule that applies to partners in partnerships (other than partnerships described in section 42(j)(5)(B)) owning interests in qualified low-income buildings.
+De minimis recapture rule.
+For administrative purposes, the Service intends to issue regulations adopting a de minimis rule that applies to partners in partnerships (other than partnerships described in section 42(j)(5)(B)) owning interests in qualified low-income buildings.
 The rule allows a partner to elect to avoid or defer recapture resulting from a disposition of interest in a partnership without posting bond until the partner has disposed of more than 331/3% of the partner's greatest total interest in the qualified low-income building through the partnership.
 See Rev. Rul.
 90-60, 1990-2 C.B.
 3, for more information on the de minimis rule.

-The 1993 Act revised section 42(g) to allow the Secretary of the Treasury, upon application by the building owner, to waive any recapture of the low-income housing credit in the case of any de minimis error in complying with the minimum set-aside requirements.
+Upon application by the building owner, the IRS may waive any recapture of the low-income housing credit for any de minimis error in complying with the minimum set-aside requirements.